 Claire Dean

+Machu Picchu Pueblo, traditionally known as Aguas Calientes, is the last stop before entering the Machu Picchu archaeological site, which is why the activities in this gateway to Machu Picchu are usually overshadowed.
 Most people would not visit Aguas Calientes on its own, yet this quirky little town is the main way to enter the wonder of the world, Machu Picchu!
 Aguas Calientes will show you why the region is the gateway to a number of adventures.
 Hike Machu Picchu Mountain and Huayna Picchu inside The Machu Picchu site; Explore the Andean landscapes from the comfort of an elegant train.
 Take part in cultural and mystical activities.
 Head to a waterfall where the journey is part of the adventure.
-Raise your adrenaline when you soar on a zipline, then calm yourself with a soak in the towns´ hot springs.
+Raise your adrenaline when you soar on a zipline, then calm yourself with a soak in the town´s hot springs.
 Named after these hot springs, Aguas Calientes Peru is the service town for Machu Picchu.
-There are hotels and restaurants abound to cater to most tastes.
+There are hotels and restaurants that cater to most tastes.
 The average restaurant is considerably more expensive than Cusco due to its proximity to Machu Picchu, but there is a fun village-style atmosphere that makes this an excellent place to hang out.
-There is wifi available in most hotels as well as internet cafes, though these are also more expensive than elsewhere.
+Wi-Fi is available in most hotels as well as internet cafes, though these are also more expensive than elsewhere.
 It is also the terminus for trains to Machu Picchu from Cusco, with the tracks running through the main street.
+There are some great things to do in Aguas Calientes if you have the time on either side of your Machu Picchu visit.
+Here are some recommendations.

 Vilcanota River, Aguas Calientes